 7. Amplify your presence at Steam Next Fest – get marketing

-Marketing your presence in Next Fest should be a key part of your Next Fest marketing efforts.
+Marketing your presence in Next Fest should be a key part of your Steam Next Fest marketing efforts.

-- Engage with your audience on platforms like X, Reddit, and TikTok.
+We suggest engaging with your audience on platforms like X, Reddit, and TikTok.
 We’ve also seen an increasing number of gamers move to Bluesky from X

 Teasers and Trailers